 Alexa, set an alarm for 7 a.m. with Sharknado

 The Spot would be a great addition to a kitchen, but where it will likely shine is on a bedside table or desk.
-It’s a cute little alarm clock.
 You can customize the device to auto-dim, or do not disturb, at a certain time.
 One fun feature is the ability to set an alarm featuring various celebrities, such as Ian Ziering from Sharknado yelling at you to wake up.
 “Listen up, this is Fin Shepard warning you that there’s a Sharknado coming.
 Do you want to eat breakfast, or be breakfast?
 Let’s go!”

 You can also get wake up calls from celebrities like Dan Marino, Missy Elliott, or Alec Baldwin, who says, “Wake up sunshine, let me tell you something, I’ve been up since the crack of dawn.
 If the early bird gets the worm you know what Alec Baldwin gets?
 The early bird.”
 You can also wake up to your favorite music by saying, “Alexa, wake me up to The Beatles at 7 a.m.”

 We do have a few small gripes about the Spot as an alarm clock.
 First, we’re uncomfortable with having a device with a camera facing our bed.
 You can turn the camera and the drop-in feature off in the settings menu, but the camera is still there.
-The idea makes us uneasy, considering Google’s issue with the Home Mini recording everything and ongoing problems with security with Internet of Things devices.
+The idea makes us uneasy, considering previous issues with Echo devices recording and sending info to other contacts.
 Our second gripe?
 We wish it had a USB port for charging a phone.
 Lastly, $130 is a bit steep to pay for a fancy alarm clock.

 Still, being able to ask Alexa how long our morning commute will take while we lay in bed means we may be able to say “Alexa, snooze the alarm,” one more time.